WenshuaiHu/HSI_Classification_SSCL2DNN-SSCL3DNN/README.md

 Please cite our paper if you find the code or dataset useful for your research.

 @ARTICLE{8960629,
-  author={Hu, Wen-Shuai and Li, Heng-Chao and Pan, Lei and Li, Wei and Tao, Ran and Du, Qian},
+  author={Hu, Wen-Shuai and Li, Heng-Chao and Pan, Lei and Li, Wei and Tao, Ran and Du, Qian}

-  journal={IEEE Transactions on Geoscience and Remote Sensing},

-  title={Spatial–Spectral Feature Extraction via Deep ConvLSTM Neural Networks for Hyperspectral Image Classification},
+  journal={IEEE Transactions on Geoscience and Remote Sensing}, title={Spatial–Spectral Feature Extraction via Deep ConvLSTM Neural Networks for Hyperspectral Image Classification}, year={2020}, volume={58},

-  year={2020},

-  volume={58},

   number={6},